 In addition to her dedication to her profession, Maggie has donated time as a pro bono Appellate Attorney in her capacity as Board member of FACDL-Miami.
 As co-chair of the Amicus Brief Committee, she was responsible to represent the FACDL-Miami lawyers’ and their clients’ interests when complex legal issues threatened due process rights and criminal procedure rules.

-Maggie also serves on the Board of Directors for AILA-South Florida (the local American Immigration Lawyers Association).
+Maggie is the current President of AILA-South Florida (the local American Immigration Lawyers Association).
 She has been a member of the Board since 2013.
 She has spoken at various continuing legal education seminars on various topics including: Post-Conviction Relief, Notario Fraud, Immigration Court Practices, The Categorical Approach & Immigration Consequences of Criminal Conduct.
-She currently serves as the Chapter’s 2nd Vice President.

 Maggie Arias specializes in criminal and immigration defense, and represents a number of clients who face the possibility of deportation as an added consequence to their criminal charges; Maggie has been able to successfully negotiate plea agreements for many clients that have allowed them to remain in the United States in spite of their criminal conviction.